-Best Webinar Software 📺 March 2021
+Best Webinar Software of 2021 (Ranks & Reviews)

 Disclosure: We receive compensation when you click certain links on our website.
 We donate a percentage of our earnings to support business & technology education.
 Thanks for helping us!

 Webinar software allows businesses to conduct online meetings that are live, on-demand, and automated.
 The software also helps companies create interactive conferences that are streamed to large audiences and it can generate and distribute recordings afterwards.

 Webinar is a mix of the words web and seminar that started becoming a popular method of business communication in the late 90’s.
 Also known as online events, webinars are live presentations held on the Internet via video streaming.

 Livestorm is one of the best platforms to plan and launch live events thanks to their beautiful UI.
 You’re able to use their software for recurring events and both pre-recorded and on-demand webinars.
 Since Livestorm is browser-based, your attendees can access your webinar on any device (this includes phones and tablets).

 - Highly interactive – offer chat, Q&A, polls, and guest presentations

 - Custom branding – easily add your logo and brand colors

 - Embeddable – add your event’s registration page directly to your website

 How does webinar software work?